 - 5.2.1.
-Carry out the toss fairly and ensure that the winning and losing sides exercise their choices correctly (Law 6) and, once confirmed, that they are noted; - 5.2.2.
+Carry out the toss fairly and note the choices made by the winning and losing sides (Law 6).
+These choices, once made, are final; - 5.2.2.
 Get into the Umpire's chair as quickly as possible after the toss, start the stopwatch and then: - 5.2.2.1.
 Time the warm-up period.
 Unless instructed otherwise by the Referee, the two-minute warm-up starts when the Umpire sits in the chair and ends with the calling of "Play" to start the match.
 The Umpire shall call "Ready to play" to instruct the players to get ready to start the match at ninety seconds of the two-minute warm up period, unless instructed otherwise by the Referee; - 5.2.2.2 When a scoresheet is used, write "0" for both sides and "S" for server, and in the case of a Doubles match, "R" for receiver; - 5.2.2.3.
 Check that any scoring device is working; and - 5.2.2.4.
-Check that the Line Judge chairs are correctly positioned.
+Check that the Line Judge and Coach's chairs are correctly positioned.